 As part of the Company's Virtual First strategy, Dropbox has retained a portion of its office space for in-person collaboration while the remainder will be subleased.
-The Company recorded impairment charges of \$4.0 million and \$12.7 million during the three and nine months ended September 30, 2022, respectively, and zero and \$17.3 million during the three and nine months ended September 30, 2021, respectively, related to other lease-related property and real estate assets.
-These impairment charges were recorded as a result of the Company's decision to move towards a Virtual First work model.
-See Note 9 "Leases" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further information.
+During the year ended December 31, 2022, the Company recorded impairment charges of \$175.2 million related to real estate assets as a result of adverse changes in the corporate real estate market which has impacted its subleasing strategy in conjunction with its shift to Virtual First.
+During the year ended December 31, 2021, the Company recorded an impairment charge of \$31.3 million related to its operating leases and related real estate assets, and assets acquired as part of the acquisition of DocSend in the first quarter of 2021.
+These impairment charges were recorded as a result of adverse changes in the corporate real estate market which impacted its subleasing strategy in conjunction with its shift to Virtual First.
+See Note 9 "Leases" for further information.

 The Company leases certain equipment from various third parties, through equipment finance leases.
 These leases either include a bargain purchase option, a full transfer of ownership at the completion of the lease term, or the terms of the leases are at least 75 percent of the useful lives of the assets and are therefore classified as finance leases.
-These leases are capitalized in property and equipment, net and the related amortization of assets under finance leases is included in depreciation and amortization expense in the Company's condensed consolidated statements of operations.
+These leases are capitalized in property and equipment, net and the related amortization of assets under finance leases is included in depreciation and amortization expense in the Company's consolidated statements of operations.
 Initial asset values and finance lease obligations are based on the present value of future minimum lease payments.